Finding Pedn Vounder Beach – Cornwall’s paradise

 A note of caution about a few things.

-I’ve mentioned already the climb.
+I’ve already mentioned the climb.
 My advice would be, if you’re uncertain or if it feels unsafe, please think about if it’s worth it.
-This beautiful Cornish beach can be admired from the coast path and you can secure some amazing photos from the rocks and path that leads you to Pedn Vounder.
+This beautiful Cornish beach can be admired from the south west coast path and you can secure some amazing photos from the rocks and path that lead to Pedn Vounder.

 Also, the tides here are deceivingly dangerous.
-Pedn Vounder beach (and other beaches on the Penwith coast) is known for its rip tides and people have sadly lost their lives here.
+Pedn Vounder beach is known for its rip tides and people have sadly lost their lives here.
 Please be careful if you venture into the sea.
 The RNLI have lots of information on rip tides, or rip currents.

 There are so many wonderful beaches in Cornwall.
 Some are even more secluded and hidden than Pedn Vounder, and are more accessible (no spoilers from me, I’m afraid).

 If you go, go prepared and make your own decision.
-Most importantly, make sure you’re safe.
+Most importantly, please make sure you’re safe.